 Progress demands making decisions, and when it comes to decisions about marketing plans and go-to-market strategies, often everyone has an opinion.
 That’s why large companies, regardless of whether they tend to be more hierarchical or consensus-driven, need a very transparent decision-making model.
 By agreeing on the roles and responsibilities of individuals at every step of the decision-making process, you ensure multiple opinions don’t hold up progress and waste more time than necessary.

 No need to reinvent the wheel here!
 Adopt a pre-existing model that makes sense for your business.
-At National Instruments, they use the RAPID model in which only one person makes the final decision if no consensus can be reached.
+At NI, they use the RAPID model in which only one person makes the final decision if no consensus can be reached.
 At Allocadia, we have employed the RACI model to create transparency around decision-making.

 KEY LEARNING: In times of major change, make sure everyone understands the anticipated outcomes of any changes you are making, as well as their role in the decision-making process.
 Try creating communications that executives can share internally to reiterate how proposed changes will add value to the company.